 This course covers the principles of strategic decision making for the construction company, bonding and insurance, organizational structure and behavior, business ownership models, labor relations, and standard industry procedures and practices.

 CM452 HEAVY/CIVIL CONSTRUCTION

 Credits: 3 Prerequisites: CM202 Schedule: 3 hours weekly: Lecture (3)

-This course studies the fundamentals of the heavy/civil construction industry, including an overview of equipment types, applications, selection, and economics.
+Students in this course study the fundamentals of the heavy/civil construction industry, including an overview of equipment types, applications, selection, and economics.